North Shore Challenge Rules '19

 14) Entering Fish:

 Day 1: On returning the entry tag and signing back in prior to 2pm, entrant’s fish must be presented to the measuring table located at the admin tent.
 The two best fish of each species are eligible for entry.
 Photo entries are welcome for catch and release, but the photo must include a reliable measurement and the entrant's competition tag.
 We would like to discourage bringing in fish you do not plan to eat or share – if this is you, bring a camera.
 Anglers entering fish not caught by themselves will be disqualified from the event.
-All fish will be measured from the nose to the fork of the tail, squid will be entered using the hood length.
+All fish will be measured from the nose to the fork of the tail, squid (if in play), will be entered using the hood length.
 Non whole number entries will be rounded up to the nearest cm.
+All fish caught on Day 1 that meet the requirements for the Day Two Dash must be presented to admin to have the tail fin cut.

 Day 2: To enter a fish for The Dash, you must be the first angler back to the beach with a legal fish of the designated species.
 Your catch must be presented to comp admin on your return for verification.